pietropn-osu/digital_cv/README.md

 ###### September 2016 - February 2019
 #### General
 -	Designed and implemented test procedures and scripts for Patriot system status monitor and communication functionalities
--	Automated tests, minimizing run and execution time while reducing potential operator errors from manual tasks
+-	Automated tests to minimize both run and execution time, and reduce potential operator errors from manual tasks
 -	Conducted unit, functional, and regression testing

 #### ClearCase Six Sigma (Complete)